The Ultimate Jerk Chicken Recipe for a Family of 4: Our Secret to Island Flavor

 The Evolution of the Jerk Marinade

 Over time, the seasonings became just as important as the cooking method.
 The key ingredient is the Scotch bonnet pepper.
 It gives a unique heat and fruity taste.
 Allspice, often called pimento, is also super important.
-Thyme, garlic, ginger, and scallions round out the flavor.
+Here’s what makes it pop: thyme, garlic, ginger, and you must not forget those scallions round out the flavor.
 Some recipes also add soy sauce or a browning agent for color and richness.
 This blend has evolved into a world-famous flavor profile.

 Ultimate Jerk Chicken Recipe for a Family